 - Best Electric Backpack Leaf Blower: RYOBI Cordless Backpack Blower

-- Best Leaf Blower on Sale: Milwaukee M18 18-Volt Cordless Handheld Blower Kit
+- Best Leaf Blower on Sale: EGO POWER+ 56 Volt Handheld Cordless Electric Leaf Blower

 It’s leaf-peeping season!
 That also means it’s leaf pile season.
 A leaf blower is the unsung hero of the cold months.
 It keeps your yard clear of leaves in the fall and can help keep walkways snow-free in the winter.
 We’ve researched the best, top-rated leaf blowers, from cordless handheld models to gas backpack leaf blowers, and rounded up our favorite models for every yard type and budget that you can order online.
-Some even have free, two-day shipping if you need to tackle your leaves ASAP.
+Some even have free, two-day shipping.
 Take a look at our top picks below and see which leaf blower is right for you.